 There are dozens of different solutions that can be done in a corporate or school network setup.
 Often these setups require a dedicated server connected to the network and sent network packet information.
 Below are a few suggestions.

 - PRTG Network Monitor - Corporate users who need a program with every imaginable method of monitoring your network and bandwidth should highly consider PRTG.

-- NetFlow Analyzer - Another great solution for businesses that supports NetFlow, sFlow, cflowd, J-Flow, IPFIX, NetStream, NBAR, and CBQoS technologies and is capable of monitoring all network bandwidth, setting up reports, and much more.
+- NetFlow Analyzer - A solution for businesses and large organizations.
+Supports NetFlow, sFlow, cflowd, J-Flow, IPFIX, NetStream, NBAR, and CBQoS technologies.
+NetFlow Analyzer can monitor total network bandwidth, generate reports, and more.